chadblack/2023SPORT/docs/assignments.md

 ### Reading Memos.
 (25%)

 Each week, students much write a research memo for the day’s reading.
-Instructions for how to write a research memo are [here](http://chadblack.net/LatAmSport2019/memo/).
+Instructions for how to write a research memo are [[resources/how to write a precis and memo|here]].
 The purpose of the research memo is to habituate you to thinking historiographically and synthetically about the content across the semester.

 !!! note: "Reading and Note-taking Matter"